coronalabs/corona-docs-plugins/apple-iap/restore.markdown

 Users who wipe the information on a device or buy a new device may wish to restore previously purchased items.
 This function initiates the process of retrieving all valid purchases.

 During this process, the [storeTransaction][plugin.apple-iap.event.storeTransaction] listener defined in [store.init()][plugin.apple-iap.init] may be called multiple times, once for each item.
+Once completed, a transaction state "restoreCompleted" is called.

 ## Gotchas